-All Serbonika’s teachers speak English and at least another language at a near-native level.
 If your teacher can use the languages you both know in order to help you understand Serbian, that’s just awesome.
 But pay attention to limit the use of those languages in class – unless you and your teacher both agree that your lessons include chatting about languages and general knowledge of languages, as well as learning Serbian.

 3) Even a Serbian language teacher degree is not a proof that one can teach Serbian to foreigners.

 Most Serbian language teachers are actually taught to teach Serbian class to the Serbian children.
 They often carry the weight of grammar-centered teaching and a purist approach to the language.
 That is of no help to a foreigner learning their first words and sentences in Serbian.
 Too much grammar won’t help you learn how to speak Serbian as a foreign language.

 An ideal Serbian language teacher should be educated in how to teach Serbian as a foreign language.
 They could have learned that on their own, through years of teaching and testing, or at an education program.